IT for Faculty/Staff

 - Synchronous meetings and recordings with Zoom.

-Find out about the many more applications and resources used for instruction in the IT Service Catalog.
+Find the applications and resources used for instruction in the IT Service Catalog.

-The Office of Instruction & Assessment (OIA) provides training and pedagogy support in campus IT technologies, including D2L, Panopto, Zoom, and Clickers.
+The University Center for Assessment, Teaching & Technology (UCATT) provides training and pedagogy support in campus IT technologies, including D2L, Panopto, Zoom, Turnitin, Adobe, Playposit, VoiceThread, Badgr, Examity, and Clickers, as well as design of online courses.